-All serum samples were tested for antibodies against AD virus using a commercial blocking ELISA (SVANOVIRTM).
-The test detected antibodies against glycoprotein B (previously glycoprotein II) found on the surface of the virus.
-Positive or dubious results are retested with the SVANOVIRTM PRV-gE.
+All serum samples were tested for antibodies against AD virus using a commercial blocking ELISA kit (SVANOVIRTM).
+This test detected antibodies against glycoprotein B (previously glycoprotein II) found on the surface of the virus.
+Positive or dubious results are retested with the SVANOVIRTM PRV-qE.